altoo-ag/akka-kryo-serialization/README.md

 How to configure and customize encryption
 -----------------------------------------

-Using the `DefaultKeyProvider` an encryption key can statically be set by defining `encryption.aes.key`
+Using the `DefaultKeyProvider` an encryption key can statically be set by defining `encryption.aes.key`.
+Refere to the [reference.conf](https://github.com/altoo-ag/akka-kryo-serialization/blob/master/src/main/resources/reference.conf) for an example configuration.

 Sometimes you need to pass a custom aes key, depending on the context you are in, instead of having a static key.
 For example, you might have the key in a data